eove/orca/README.md

 If you are looking for a stable version of the documentation please see :
 - [v1.0.0](https://eove.github.io/orca/v1.0.0)

-You can open it in a web browser on your machine by running the following command:
+You can open it locally in a web browser on your machine by running the following command:
 ```bash
 mdbook watch --open
 ```